ncalamsyah/go-bank-cli/README.md

 ````

 // Register account before login
-// Amount's receiver account need to be registered first
+// Receiver's email need to be registered first before receiving amounts

 ```bash
 // To exit at any point of the app execution
 <Ctrl + c>
 ````